Go to page content Go to the bottom of the page

 This exhibition about Québec is centred around the theme of encounters: encounters from the past that shaped the present and the future; encounters between peoples, nations and communities, individuals, beliefs and mindsets; heated, identity-based, festive, hurtful and uniting encounters; encounters that were hoped for, impromptu, celebrated or hidden . . . many occasions to learn, to question ourselves, to be surprised and amazed!

 An exhibition designed and created by the Musée de la civilisation with the financial support of the ministère de la Culture et des Communications.
-In other words, Québec is presented in collaboration with the Commission de la capitale nationale du Québec and Aliments du Québec.
+In other words, Québec is presented in collaboration with the Commission de la capitale nationale du Québec, Aliments du Québec and La Presse.

 Logos des partenaires de l'exposition le Québec, autrement dit : Le Gouvernement du Québec, Aliments du Québec et La Commission de la capitale nationale